pinobatch/numism/docs/gb_emu_testing.md

 add sp, -2 ; F bit 4 shows carry for CFFE+FFFE
 ```

-If SP points outside HRAM, the carry from E8 and F8 in NO$GMB
+If SP points outside HRAM, the carry from E8 and F8 in No$gmb
 and KiGB practically always equals bit 7 of the relative value.

-If it's any comfort, NO$GMB and KiGB do better than VBA and TGB Dual.
+If it's any comfort, No$gmb and KiGB do better than VBA and TGB Dual.
 They at least pass Blargg's `daa` test for all values of AF.
-VBA, by contrast, fails the same two as NO$GMB and KiGB plus these:
+VBA, by contrast, fails the same two as No$gmb and KiGB plus these:

 - 01-special `pop af` Failed #5
 - 02-interrupts `halt` Failed #5